 Once a digital store map has been created in a map management system, it can be repurposed for other platforms.
 For example, the store map used by customers can be used in other ways by store associates.

 As we start to see a surge in online grocery shopping, digital maps can help store associates and grocery delivery services navigate through the store quickly and safely.
 In fact, a recent study showed a 13% reduction in distance travelled for store employees using Mappedin’s retail mapping SDK.

 From picking and packing online orders, to stocking shelves, to quickly updating product stock while on the floor, a digital map can greatly improve efficiencies.

-Along with providing detailed location information, IPS can help businesses communicate with their customers.
+Alternatively, stores like Target and Macy’s use indoor positioning systems (IPS) to provide a blue dot wayfinding experience to their shoppers.
+With this technology in place, customers are able to see exactly where they are within a store and populate directions to a specific product or a general department.
+Not only do these systems provide detailed location information, but IPS can help businesses further communicate with their customers.
 When paired with proximity marketing, digital maps can send push notifications to their users to notify them when an item from their shopping list is sold out or if nearby products are on promotion.

 With digital maps in place, businesses are able to gain valuable insights to better serve their customers.
 A mapping analytics dashboard can provide search trends, highlight top category selections, and show how customers engage with their digital promotions.
 Combining this information with the wealth of data already available to grocers, they can further understand their return on investment and more importantly, their customers.

 Are you interested in improving efficiencies for your grocery store?
-Contact us today to learn more about Mappedin’s digital mapping solutions.
+Contact us today or visit our website to learn more about Mappedin’s grocery store mapping software.